 This article is for information only.
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 Bacitracin can be poisonous in large amounts.

-Bacitracin may be found in certain over-the-counter antibiotic ointments such as Bactine Triple Antibiotic and Neosporin.
+Bacitracin is found in certain over-the-counter antibiotic ointments such as Bactine Triple Antibiotic and Neosporin.
 It may also be found in some prescription eye ointments such as AK-Tracin.

 The medicine also comes in a form that can be given as a shot into a muscle or through a vein.
 Using it this way is the most common way for an overdose to occur.

 Bacitracin is very safe.
-However, getting it in your eyes may cause redness and some pain and itching.
+However, getting it in the eyes may cause redness and some pain and itching.

-Eating bacitracin in large amounts may cause some pain in your stomach, and you might throw up.
+Eating bacitracin in large amounts may cause stomach pain and vomiting.

 Bacitracin is still used as a body-wide (systemic) antibiotic in parts of the world.
 If it is given by injection, it may cause pain in the area of the shot or a skin rash.
 It can also cause nausea, vomiting, and bone marrow and kidney failure.

 People who are sensitive to neomycin, another antibiotic that is used on the skin, may also be sensitive to bacitracin.